Why I love SUP yoga

-As far as I am concerned standing up on a paddle board is very ‘yoga-ish’.
-It requires good feet positioning & connectivity from feet to tummy.
-This inner stability and balance requires excellent posture between the paddle strokes ( during the glide) and is great cardio.
-I was hooked within minutes and my previous paddling skills translated well to the paddleboards.
-My river knowledge (volunteer canoe coach) and my agility from yoga were an organic combo .
-I rarely go out on the paddleboard without yoga-ing!
-When we paddle some rather narrow streams, I love nothing better to drop into a pigeon or cobra yoga pose.
-Warriors are scary to start with but they are fantastic to change foot position during long paddles.
-Low lunges are the best to unravel tight ankles and hips .
+Standing up on a paddle board is very ‘yoga-ish’, it requires good feet positioning & connectivity from feet to tummy.
+Inner stability and balance requires excellent posture between the paddle strokes (during the glide) and is great cardio.
+My river knowledge (canoe coach) and my experience as a yoga teacher from yoga were an organic duo .
+I rarely go out on the paddleboard without yoga-ing and when I love no where else better than to yoga on the board!
 So you can hear how excited I am when it come to the warmer weather and I can invite people onto the most comfortable yoga mat in the prettiest of outdoor studios!

 - Pollution is minimal– away from traffic and surrounded by the best air filters : trees, so exercising in fresh clean air is always a bonus.

 - Learning something new and challenging is beneficial to our brain too as well as improving co-ordination and stamina.